 Stewardship is a key component of the community land trust model and shows itself in the long-term, supportive relationships we form with our tenants and homeowners.
-We offer two rental assistance programs, one of which also includes social services to help tenants work toward financial self-sufficiency.
-And we operate a homeownership program, which shepherds prospective homeowners through the homebuying process and supports current owners in maintaining the physical and financial health of their homes.
+We offer rental assistance to income-qualified households, and we operate a homeownership program, which shepherds prospective homeowners through the homebuying process and supports current owners in maintaining the physical health of their homes and accessing appropriate financial resources.
 When the time comes to sell, we find a buyer who meets our income qualifications and facilitate the sale without charging a commission.

 Community land trust homes make maximum use of land and funding, and they align housing prices with wages.